grbknr1996/interview101/README.md

-This project is for explaining folder recursion pattern
+This project is for explaining folder recursion pattern and modal open/close